 - Red pepper - this is added just for some colour.
 Red bell pepper will do, or anything mild.

-Anything and everything.
-Seriously!
-While other curries in Thailand have common meat pairings, for example massaman is usually paired with chicken or beef, the basic a Thai red curry can take any and all proteins and vegetables.
+You can check out my pineapple red curry recipe and a vegan red curry with tofu here as examples.
+While other curries in Thailand have common meat pairings, for example massaman is usually paired with chicken or beef, the basic a Thai red curry can take any and all proteins.

-This is because the flavours of red curry is "basic" relative to other curries, meaning it doesn't have a lot of spices (compared to Thai massaman curry, for example), so the flavours can go with anything from delicate fish to gamey beef, or even no meat at all such as this amazing vegan red curry.
+This is because the flavours of red curry is "basic" relative to other curries, meaning it doesn't have a lot of spices (compared to Thai massaman curry, for example), so the flavours can go with anything from delicate fish to gamey beef.

 Is it better to make the curry paste from scratch?